caprice-j/ggbash/README.md

     -   less typing by Partial Prefix Match and Precedence.

-    -   casualy save plots with Pipe Operator and Auto-generated Filenames.
+    -   casualy save plots with Pipe Operators and Auto-generated Filenames.

 2.  **Intuitive finalization (to be implemented).** Make it less stressful to finalize your plots.